 Required prerequisite knowledge

-To have studied English to the European level C1 in reading/ listening and at the B2 level in writing/ speaking or equivalent.
+Students are expected to have studied English to the European level C1 in reception (reading/ listening) and at the B2 level in production (writing/ speaking) or equivalent.

 Portfolio and presentation